Randomly trapped random walks: Statement of results

 \end{definition}

-Next we define \textit{Spatially Subordinated Brownian Motions} (SSBM's).
-Let $\mathfrak {F}^{\ast}$ be the set of Laplace exponents of subordinators (i.e.~of non-decreasing L\'evy processes), that is the set of continuous functions $f:\mathbb R_+\to \mathbb R_+$ that can be expressed as
+Next we define \textit{Spatially Subordinated Brownian Motions} (SSBMs).
+Let $\mathfrak{F}^{\ast}$ be the set of Laplace exponents of subordinators (i.e., of nondecreasing L\'evy processes), that is the set of continuous functions $f\dvtx \mathbb R_+\to\mathbb R_+$ that can be expressed as

-for a $\mathtt d\ge 0$ and a measure $\Pi$ satisfying $\int_{(0,\infty)}(1\wedge t)\Pi(dt)< \infty$.
-We endow $\mathfrak F^\ast$ with topology of pointwise convergence and the corresponding Borel $\sigma $-algebra.
+for a $\mathtt d\ge0$ and a measure $\Pi$ satisfying $\int_{(0,\infty)}(1\wedge t)\Pi(dt)< \infty$.
+We endow $\mathfrak F^\ast$ with topology of pointwise convergence and the corresponding Borel $\sigma$-algebra.

-Let $\mathbb{F}$ be a $\sigma $-finite measure on $\mathfrak{F}^{\ast}$ and let $(x_i,f_i)_{i\in \N}$ be a Poisson point process on $\mathbb R\times \mathfrak F^\ast$ with intensity $dx \otimes \mathbb F$.
-Let $(S_t^i)_{t\ge 0}$, $i\in\N$, be a family of processes, such that, conditioned on a realization of $(x_i,f_i)_{i\in\N}$, $(S^i)_{i\in\N}$ is distributed as an independent sequence of subordinators, where the Laplace exponent of $S^i$ is given by $f_i$.
+Let $\mathbb{F}$ be a $\sigma$-finite measure on $\mathfrak{F}^{\ast}$ and let $(x_i,f_i)_{i\in\N}$ be a Poisson point process on $\mathbb R\times\mathfrak F^\ast$ with intensity $dx \otimes\mathbb F$.
+Let $(S_t^i)_{t\ge0}$, $i\in\N$, be a family of processes, such that, conditioned on a realization of $(x_i,f_i)_{i\in\N}$, $(S^i)_{i\in\N }$ is distributed as an independent sequence of subordinators, where the Laplace exponent of $S^i$ is given by $f_i$.
 We will assume that the measure $\mathbb{F}$ satisfies the following assumption:

-Let $B$ be a one-dimensional standard Brownian Motion started at the origin, independent of the $(S^i)_{i\in\N}$, and $\ell(x,t)$ be its local time.
+Let $B$ be a one-dimensional standard Brownian motion started at the origin, independent of the $(S^i)_{i\in\N}$, and $\ell(x,t)$ be its local time.
 Define

-and $\psi_t:=\inf\{s\geq0:\phi_s>t\}.$
+and $\psi_t:=\inf\{s\geq0\dvtx \phi_s>t\}$.

-\begin{definition}[Spatially Subordinated Brownian Motion] The process $B^{\mathbb{F}}$ defined as
+\begin{definition}[(Spatially subordinated Brownian motion)] The process $B^{\mathbb{F}}$ defined as

-is called an $\mathbb{F}$-Spatially Subordinated Brownian Motion. \end{definition}
+is called an $\mathbb{F}$-spatially subordinated Brownian motion. \end{definition}